hkamm123/startup/notes.md

 I had fun setting up Vite and React.
 I only learned the basics of how to get the template app working, but I'm excited to learn more as I try to build a powerful budget app with these tools.

+I used [this codepen](https://codepen.io/hkamm123/pen/myVOqwE) to learn about how to use state and events to change component style.

 ## React Part 2: Reactivity

 This was a lot of fun to see it all come together.
 I had to keep remembering to use React state instead of just manipulating the DOM directly.